Bob Barr: Aborted 2012 congressional campaign

 Barr had expressed interest in running for Congress again as a Republican in 2012, challenging incumbent Republican Tom Graves in Georgia's 14th district.
 The newly created district included Floyd and Paulding counties, which were part of the territory Barr represented in his first congressional stint.
 Between them, they made up 38 percent of the 14th's population.
 Barr has lived in Smyrna, in Cobb County, for many years, but told several friends he planned to move to Paulding County in order to challenge Graves.
 Despite strong polling numbers, Barr chose to abandon his plans for running, citing concern on the potential impact it would have on his law firm and family.

 2014 congressional campaign

-Barr held a news conference on March 28, 2013, at Adventure Outdoors in Smyrna, Georgia where he announced his upcoming run for his old congressional seat, the 11th.
-The seat had come open after his successor, Phil Gingrey, gave it up to run for Senate.
+Barr held a news conference on March 28, 2013, at Adventure Outdoors in Smyrna, Georgia, where he announced his upcoming run for his old congressional seat, the 11th.
+The seat had come open after his successor, Phil Gingrey, gave it up to run for the Senate.
 Barr was vying to become the first Georgia Republican to return to the U.S. House after a gap in service.
 Barr placed second in his six-way House primary with 26% of the vote.
 State Senator Barry Loudermilk, who was backed by the Senate Conservatives Fund, placed first in the primary with 37%.
 Since no candidate won at least 50% (plus 1) of the vote, a runoff took place on July 22, 2014.
 Barr lost the runoff to Loudermilk by a nearly 2:1 margin.

+NRA career

+On May 20, 2024, Bob Barr was elected by the National Rifle Association Board of Directors as NRA President.